-The development of micro-scale digestion on-farm units emerged nearly 6 years ago.
-Agriculture is truly well fit to be juxtaposed with anaerobic digestion for many reasons:
+The development of micro-scale digestion on-farm units emerged after 2010.
+Agriculture is truly well fit to be juxtaposed with anaerobic digestion for many reasons.
+It helps farmers:

 In France, this energy alternative is becoming very successful, particularly in Brittany, where a dozen projects are planned.
 For farmers, small-scale digestion is a good way to diversify their activity at a reasonable cost.